UKPLab/gumbel-softmax-layer-skipping-2024/README.md

 [UKP Lab](https://www.ukp.tu-darmstadt.de/) | [TU Darmstadt](https://www.tu-darmstadt.de/
 )

 Don't hesitate to send us an e-mail or report an issue, if something is broken (and it shouldn't be) or if you have further questions.
+Some of the code is also based on the original llama code, so you may find [this repository](https://github.com/meta-llama/llama-recipes) helpful as well.

 ## Project structure